ktarpey/watchlist-client-js/docs/content/quick_start.md

 ## Setup

-As a consumer of the Barchart Watchlist Service, you have two options:
+As a consumer of the Barchart Watchlist Service, you have two options for backend connection and communication:

-1. Connect and communicate with the backend _by embedding this SDK in your software_, or
+1. _by embedding this SDK in your software_, or
-2. Connect and communicate with the backend _by direct interaction with the REST API_.
+2. _by direct interaction with the REST API_.

 **If you choose to use the SDK**, you can install it from NPM (Node Package Manager), as follows: